open-spaced-repetition/fsrs4anki-helper/README.md

 The [two component model of memory](https://supermemo.guru/wiki/Two_component_model_of_memory):

-- Average retention reflects the percentage of cards that you would recall correctly if you were tested today.
+- Average **retention** reflects the percentage of cards that you would recall correctly if you were tested today.

-- Average (memory) stability reflects how fast you forget (forgetting rate).
+- Average (memory) **stability** reflects how fast you forget (forgetting rate).
 The greater the stability, the slower the forgetting rate.

-Total burden, as defined by Piotr Woźniak here: https://supermemo.guru/wiki/Burden
+Total **burden**, as defined by Piotr Woźniak here: https://supermemo.guru/wiki/Burden

 # Mechanism